What are the benefits of joining a Neighbourhood Watch?

 - Specialist crime reduction advice to improve home security

 - Regular communication and crime alerts from your local police

 - The reduced likelihood of falling victim to crime

 - Community issues addressed by a collective voice

 What is the Association of Dorset Watches?

 ADW, the Association of Dorset Watches, provides a pan Dorset umbrella organisation, which is able to offer advice and assistance to many individual groups.
-The ADW is made up of a large number of watch schemes including Neighbourhood and Home Watch, Business, Farm, Horse, Pub, Speed and Shop Watch.
-Together, the Watch schemes form a network, as well as the support of the Dorset PCC (Police Crime Comissioner) which makes it very easy for police to distribute messages and make appeals through.
-Should an incident happen, police are able to put out a message via the Dorset Alert system, which goes out to all members of the watch schemes.
+The ADW is made up of a large number of community Watch schemes, including Neighbourhood and Home Watch, Rural, Farm, Horse, Speed and Harbour Watch.
+Together, the Watch schemes form a network, together with the support of the Dorset Police.
+Should an incident happen, police are able to put out a message via their Dorset Alert system, which goes out to all registered members of the Watch schemes.
 This system is not only used for gathering information from the public, such as with missing persons and witness appeals, but is also utilised when members of the community report suspicious behaviour in their area, to distribute important information from Dorset Police, etc. An example of this is where police have a sighting of a suspicious vehicle circling around an area, a message will go out via Dorset Alert to ensure residents in that area are aware of the suspicious activity and help to prevent them falling victim to any potential crime.

-We are always looking for new volunteers for various roles so if you are able to help in any way please contact Association of Dorset Watches Chairman: John Shave MBE
+We are always looking for new volunteers for various activities so if you are able to help in any way please contact us via any of the following ways:

 To navigate the page please use the menu icon at the top right of the page, this will open a full index of the website's content, archived by year and with the articles ordered chronologically.
 Alternatively there are quick links to our most popular content below: